3amk-n01/3amk-n01/README.md

   </a>
 </div>

+## About
-Pentester with entry level experience in the field , seeking for suitable job position to learn more and practice cyber security
+Junior ***Pentester*** with entry level experience in the field , seeking for suitable job position to learn more and practice cyber security.

+I have experience in **network pentesting** and i start in bug hunting recently.